LUCID TRADING ARTICLE · ACCOUNTS

 Evaluation Rules

-Once you're funded, the consistency rule drops to 0%.
+Once you're funded, there is no consistency rule at all.
 That means during the funded phase, you can make all your profit on one monster day and still request a payout.
 No restrictions.
 This is a huge advantage if you trade around news events or high-volatility sessions.

 Drawdown